almarklein/mypaas/docs/deploying.md

 This means that the Docker image will be build, and subsequently run as a container.
-For the above example, your service will now be available via `https://www.example.com` and `https://example.com.` Don't forget that you need to point the domains' DNS records to the IP address of the server!
+For the above example, your service will now be available via `https://www.example.com` and `https://example.com.` Don't forget that you need to point the domain's DNS records to the IP address of the server!

-In case you want to deploy a pre-build Docker image, your Dockerfile will simply state `FROM registry.example.com/your/image:tag`.
+In case you want to deploy a pre-built Docker image, your Dockerfile will simply state `FROM registry.example.com/your/image:tag`.